daproclaima/dev-mern-eshop/README.md

-# mern-shop-frontend SPA
+# NOBOUR Mern e-shop

-An e-commerce React website available at:
+An e-commerce website written on MERN stack and available at: https://nobour-mern-eshop.herokuapp.com/

 ## Project description